A decree is a formal order from the court saying you must pay money to a creditor.

 If the court issues a decree and you have been given time to pay, your creditor can take action to recover their money.

 The enforcement of debt following court action in Scotland is called diligence.
 This can take a number of forms, including:

 - earnings arrestment – regular deductions from your wages at source

 - bank arrestment – the freezing of funds in your bank account

 - attachment – a sheriff officer can 'attach' certain items kept outside your home, for example in a garage or shed

-Before your creditor takes any action, they'll normally ask a sheriff officer to serve you with a charge for payment – a formal document informing you that unless you pay your debt or apply for time to pay, your creditor is entitled to enforce payment.
+Before your creditor takes any action, they'll normally ask a sheriff officer to serve you with a charge for payment.
+This is a formal document telling you that unless you pay your debt or apply for time to pay, your creditor can enforce payment.
 You'll usually have 14 days to make the payment.

 Asking for time to pay